Where to go fat biking in Ontario

 The K&P Trail is a multi-part, mixed-use recreational trail that extends (with unconnected sections) for almost 200 kilometres between the city of Kingston on the shore of Lake Ontario and the town of Renfrew close to the Ottawa River.

-- the trail follows the old Kingston and Pembroke Railway line, and the 15-kilometre rural stretch outside of Kingston from Binnington Court to Orser Road is an exciting ride—it climbs bluffs and escarpment, traverses wetlands and ravines, and passes farm fields and a historic mill
+The trail follows the old Kingston and Pembroke Railway line, and the 15-kilometre rural stretch outside of Kingston from Binnington Court to Orser Road is an exciting ride—it climbs bluffs and escarpment, traverses wetlands and ravines, and passes farm fields and a historic mill.
+The trail is open year-round and is free to use.

 - Frontenac Cycle on Barrie Street is Kingston’s oldest bike shop, selling new and used bikes, and provides great repair service